shubhamg0sai/bb/README.md

 Course: Bsc IT 4B
 University rollno: 2023102

-Problem statement:Write a c program to calculate e^x series up to given number of terms.
+# Write a c program to calculate e^x series up to given number of terms.
 Then print sum of them.

 Formula:
 e^x = 1 + (x^1)/1! + (x^2)/2! + (x^3)/3! + …..(x^n)/n!